TuhinAl/personal-notes/LFCS/essential-commands.md

 Considerations when hard link: <br>
 1. Make sure you have the proper permissions to create the link file at the destination. <br>
 2. Make sure that all users involved have the proper permissions to access the file. <br>

-i.e for two user *John* and *Aaron*, this might mean that we need to add both their username to the same group for example family group then we would use a command to let the group family read anf write to this file. remember you only need to change permission on of the hard links.
-That's because you are actually changing permission stored y the INode <br>
+i.e for two user *John* and *Aaron*, this might mean that we need to add both their username to the same group for example family group.
+Then we would use a command to let the group family read and write to this file. remember you only need to change permission on of the hard links.
+That's because you are actually changing permission stored by the INode <br>

-* `$ useradd -a -G family John` # Add a user to a group <br>
+* `$ useradd -m -G family John` # Add a user to a group. `-m`: Creates a home directory for `John` at the default location, which is usually `/home/John`. <br>
-* `$ useradd -a -G family Aaron` # Add a user to a group <br>
+* `$ useradd -m -G family Aaron` # Add a user to a group <br>
 * `$ chown :family file.txt` # Change the group of a file <br>
 * `$ chmod 660 /home/aaron/Pictures/family_dog.jpg` # Change the permissions of a file <br>